tomdegroote/privacy-policies/lore-tracker/index.md

 - Page visits (when you visit the homepage or app)
 - Whether you're a new user (first time using the app)
 - Daily active users (to count unique daily users)
+- Error information (when the app encounters unexpected errors, to help us fix bugs and improve stability)

 This analytics data is:
 - Anonymous and cannot be linked back to you personally